MysticMods/Roots/docs/zs/rituals.md

 );
 ```

 Returns a Ritual object which can have its properties modified.
-See the Ritual class for more information.

 ---